oli-obk/sca-toolsuite/README.txt

 information about cellular automata, please consider [1].
 Today, however, this toolsuite can simulate every cellular automaton which is

-  1. synchronous and
+  1. synchronous or purely asynchronous and
   2. uses a finite, two-dimensional grid

-Note that indeterminism is supposed to work; and that asynchronous cellular automata might be supported soon.
+Note that indeterminism is supposed to work.

 This toolsuite provides you with a number of tools to